 - The app does not collect or store any personal information, or any other information that would allow in-app behavior to be correlated with a human being.
 The only data collection is done via Google Analytics for the purpose of analysing how the app is used, and improving its behavior; this can be turned off in the app's Preferences screen.

 On which Android versions does the app run?

 - Back in 2010, the app ran on Android 1.5.
 This has been raised time and again, as it became awkward to support old versions, and fewer people used those versions.
-Currently, the minimum required is Android 7 (which was released in 2016), but there is a version available in the Play Store that runs on Android versions 4.4 through 6.
-It doesn't have all the features of the latest version, naturally.
+Currently, the minimum required is Android 8 (which was released in 2017).
+There used to be an older version available in the Play Store that ran on earlier Android versions, but at some point it no longer satisfied Google's Play Store rules, and I had to remove it.

 Is the source code available?

 - No, I have no plans for that.
 But if you have suggestions, post them to the Google Group, and we'll take it from there.

 How can I support its development?